Ceramic Dictionary

 Click on the title to see more images

-Packing and moving small, separate, wall-stands should be done as near to the kiln as possible, they are separate and when full difficult to move.
-Holding both sides firmly, lift them up and move them down into the kiln, to fill the remaining spaces.
+Packing and moving the wall stands should be done on the sides of the kiln or on a bar of wood that can be laid across them.
+Wall stands are in two separate pieces and when full are difficult to move, hold both sides firmly, lift them up and move them down into the kiln, to fill the spaces.

 ca: PALETA